gdiet/backup/README.md

 ## Upgrading And Version History

-To upgrade a DedupFS installation to a newer version, TODO TODO.
+To upgrade a DedupFS installation to a newer version:

+* From the installation directory move all files and folders except `data`, `fsdb` and `log` to a separate directory.
+(The `data` and `fsdb` are only present if you installed DedupFS to the repository directory.)
+* Unpack the new DedupFS archive to the installation directory.
+* Follow any release specific upgrade instructions (see below).
+* Check whether everything works as expected.
+If yes, you can delete the old app files from the separate directory.

-### Version History And Version Specific Update Instructions
+### Version History And Release Specific Update Instructions

 #### May Come Eventually